ota-meshi/eslint-plugin-css/README.md

 ### Using `"plugin:css/all"`

-The `plugin:css/all` config enables all rules.
+The `plugin.configs["flat/all"]` / `plugin:css/all` config enables all rules.
 It's meant for testing, not for production use because it changes with every minor and major version of the plugin.
 Use it at your own risk.
-*See [lib/configs/all.ts](https://github.com/ota-meshi/eslint-plugin-css/blob/main/lib/configs/all.ts) for more details.*

 ### How does ESLint detect CSS objects?